 - These Free Alphabet Worksheets were created by Hey Kelly Marie for personal and personal classroom use.

 - The activities are also copyright protected. © 2020 Hey Kelly Marie and all rights reserved.

 - Additionally, these printable activities may not be sold, hosted, stored, or reproduced on any other site or blog.

 - Lastly, adult supervision should be provided for children’s activities.
 It is up to the child’s caretakers to determine what is developmentally appropriate and safe for their child.
 Caretakers have full responsibility for child safety and development.

-Subscribe here for your coloring pages.
+Subscribe here for your worksheets.

 I’m working on more workbooks and activities all the time, and I share them weekly with subscribers.
 You can unsubscribe at any time.
 No spam, promise.

 Pin this post and save it for later!